According to our team's recent study on sleep and burnout, your bedroom plays a big role in the quality of your sleep and ability to battle burnout.

-At this point, most of us should know that screen time in the hour before bed isn't great for our sleep.
-But did you know that sleep-stunting blue light could be lurking in surprising places like your light bulbs?
-If your bedroom lamps have bulbs with a bluish "daylight" color temperature, try switching to a warmer hue, often labeled "warm white" or "soft white."
+Sleep-stunting, blue light could also be lurking in your light bulbs.
+If your bedroom lamps have bulbs with a bluish "daylight" color temperature, try switching to a warmer hue, like "warm white" or "soft white."

 To help synch up lighting to your circadian rhythm, you can also install smart bulbs that slowly dim on a timer when it's time for bed.
 This will help your body shift into sleep mode and remind you to go to bed at the same time every night.